Dyslexia Diagnosis /

 If dyslexia is identified, it will be formally diagnosed alongside other identified SpLDs and difficulties.
 Specific recommendations will be provided for DCD or ADHD if warranted, with variations based on the individual's age.

-• Higher Education: Universities will be able to offer all available support to you with an educational psychologist or specialist teacher's report identifying DCD, Dyslexia or ADHD.
+Higher Education: Universities will be able to support to you with an educational psychologist or specialist teacher's report identifying DCD, Dyslexia or ADHD.
+Please check with them first about what support they can provide, as this can vary.

 This is a choice you must make yourself but should also discuss with your GP and Student Support Services.
 I provide educational assessments focussed on advice and engagement of appropriate support for you as a student, so a bursary may be available for you to help cover the costs.
 From my experience, Student Support Services at universities have been highly effective at supporting people.
 Their support is very wide ranging, experienced, practical and delivered at the location of need without delay, so this is always encouraged while you are a student.
 Given the complexity of these options, don't hesitate to get in touch via call or email for further clarification.
 Ensuring you're properly informed in this matter is crucial and I wouldn't take you on unless I thought I was the best match.